Chloë Bell

 Chloë has experience in a wide range of pensions matters including cases raising issues of equalisation, rectification, professional negligence, construction of trust documents, Courage fetters, section 75 debts and Pensions Ombudsman proceedings.

-• Trustees of the Leggett & Platt Pension Assurance Scheme (2022): junior counsel to Farhaz Khan KC in a professional negligence claim relating to the closure of a scheme and the preservation of the final salary link.
+• Trustees of the Leggett & Platt Pension Assurance Scheme (2022): Chloë was junior counsel to Farhaz Khan KC in a professional negligence claim relating to the closure of a scheme and the preservation of the final salary link.
+Settled prior to trial.

-• Re Atos Railways Pension Scheme (2021): previously junior counsel in a Part 8 claim raising issues of construction of the Railways Pension Scheme established under the Railways Act 1993.
+• Re Atos Railways Pension Scheme (2021): Chloë was instructed as junior counsel in a Part 8 claim raising issues of construction of the Railways Pension Scheme established under the Railways Act 1993.

-• Re LMPA (2021): junior counsel to Richard Hitchcock QC in a rectification claim relating to the closure of a defined benefit scheme to future accrual.
+• Re LMPA (2021): as junior counsel to Richard Hitchcock KC Chloë successfully obtained an order for rectification in a claim relating to the closure of a defined benefit scheme to future accrual.

-• Mr Robin Phillips & 69 Others v Edwards Limited (2020): junior counsel to Richard Hitchcock QC and Lydia Seymour in a case concerning the scope of the exclusion of pension rights transferring under the TUPE Regulations and its interaction with redundancy benefits contained in a pension scheme.
+• Mr Robin Phillips & 69 Others v Edwards Limited (2020): as junior counsel to Richard Hitchcock KC and Lydia Seymour Chloë was instructed in a case concerning the scope of the exclusion of pension rights transferring under the TUPE Regulations and its interaction with redundancy benefits contained in a pension scheme.
 Settled before trial.

-• Briggs & ors v Clay & ors (2019): junior counsel to Ben Hubble QC and Saaman Pourghadiri in a £60,000,000 multi-party professional negligence claim listed for an 8-week trial arising from the judgment of Newey J in Re Gleeds [2014] EWHC 1178 (Ch).
+• Briggs & ors v Clay & ors (2019): Chloë was junior counsel to Ben Hubble KC and Saaman Pourghadiri in a £60,000,000 multi-party professional negligence claim listed for an 8-week trial arising from the judgment of Newey J in Re Gleeds [2014] EWHC 1178 (Ch).
 Settled on day one of trial.

-• C-171/18 Safeway v Newton & Ors EU:C:2019:839: junior counsel to Andrew Short QC and Michael Uberoi in the Court of Justice of the European Union (Luxembourg) concerning the retrospective levelling down and equalisation of pension benefits.
+• C-171/18 Safeway v Newton & Ors EU:C:2019:839: Chloë was junior counsel to Andrew Short KC and Michael Uberoi in the Court of Justice of the European Union (Luxembourg) concerning the retrospective levelling down and equalisation of pension benefits.

-• Various advisory matters: Chloë regularly provides advice on a range of pension matters, including government pension schemes.
+• Advisory matters: Chloë regularly provides advice on a range of pension matters, including government pension schemes.

 Chloë gained vast experience in public law matters at the highest level as a judicial assistant at the UK Supreme Court.